Niharika Konidela-Chaitanya Jonnalagadda's Mehendi: The Mega Family Comes Together For The Special Night!

 Pawan Kalyan and Ram Charan Spotted With The New Couple

 Pawan Kalyan was spotted greeting Niharika and Chaitanya, along with his nephew Ram Charan.
-The power star looked handsome in his simple light green kurta, team up with pajamas.
+The Power Star looked handsome in his simple light green kurta, team up with white pajamas.

 A Candid Click